jackleslie/html-styled/README.md

 ReactDOM.render(<App />, document.getElementById("root"));
 ```

-Whenever you want to use an HTML element, just import it from `html-styled` and you can instantly use the `styled-system` style props!
+Whenever you want to use an HTML element, just import it from `html-styled` in uppercase and you can instantly use the `styled-system` style props!

 ## FAQ